Skip to Main Content

 AWOL reporters are people humans first and we will prioritize reporters’ wellbeing above AWOL commitments and obligations.

-Reporters should keep opinions and reporting as separate as possible and should use good judgment on whether they are able to cover a topic without bias.
+Reporters should keep opinions and reporting separate and should use good judgment on whether they are able to cover a topic without bias.
 Reporters should have good judgment about their public opinions.

 Journalists can provide a statement of their beliefs on their own platforms outside of their professional capacity with a disclosure of their ability to report objectively if they feel it will add to their transparency and credibility.

 Journalists may participate in community and political involvements, excluding campus political involvements, outside of topics they cover.
-In the unlikely chance that a reporter has to cover a topic related to a community or political involvement, the reporter must include a disclaimer.
+In the unlikely chance that a reporter has to cover a topic related to a community or political initiative they’re involved in, the reporter must include a disclaimer.

 Confidential Sources

 We use confidential sources sparingly to provide important information that cannot be obtained through on-the-record sources.
-Reporters should disclose the identity of unnamed sources to at least one editor.
+Reporters should disclose the identity of unnamed sources to the Editor-In-Chief and appropriate editors.

 We will disclose to readers or viewers the reasons for granting confidentiality, such as fear for the source’s safety or job, when we use unnamed sources.